hvbon2010/setup_evironment_for_host_pc/README.md

 <img width="478" alt="image" src="https://user-images.githubusercontent.com/32226325/193379373-c92cf6c2-5c18-45a8-9dad-4ef06574e1ea.png">

+Restart SSH service

+`sudo systemctl restart ssh.service`

+If this change do not effect, so, we need to reboot OS

+`sudo reboot`

 # Setup dual network for server
 If we have a server with multiple network interface, 2 LANs or 1 LAN - 1 WIFI.
 And we want to use one network for local company network, and other for public network, we need to route the IPs to the suitable network.